bhishanpdl/Project_Customer_Churn/README.md

 ```
 This is a imbalanced binary classification.
-The useful metrics are AUC and Recall.
+The useful metrics are F2-score and Recall.
+AUC is useful only when dataset is balanced.
+F1 is useful when precision and recall is equally important.
-Here I defined a custom metric "profit" based on confusin matrix elements.
+Here I defined a custom metric "profit" based on confusion matrix elements.

-- Logistic regression cv algorigthm gave me the best profit.
+- Logistic regression cv algorithm gave me the best profit.
 - I used custom feature engineering of the data.
 - SMOTE oversampling gave worse result than no resampling.
   (note: I have used class_weight='balanced')